depixusgenome/trackanalysis/doc/CycleApp/peaks.rst

   histogram.
 This should be higher than |NOISE|.
 It' currently at 1 |NOISE| for the |SDI| and 2 |NOISE| for the |PICO|.
 * `Exhaustive fit algorithm` allows selecting one or the other fit algorithm.
+* `Score is affected by false positives` means that the best fit should also account for a low number of unidentified peaks.
+That was *not* the case prior to version 6.8
 * `Max Δ to theoretical peak` sets a threshold on how far an experimental peak can be from to theoretical position for identification.